niw/meowatch/README.md

 Meowatch
 ========

-Apple Watch app which you can 🐱 anytime, anywhere on your wrist.
+An Apple Watch app in which you can 🐱 anytime, anywhere -- on your wrist.
-The app find 🐱 from the internet, optimize it and displays it on your watch.
+The app finds 🐱 from the internet, optimizes them and displays them on your watch.
 You can also tweet your favorite 🐱 to share with your followers.

 See 🐱 on [#Meowatch](https://twitter.com/search?f=realtime&q=%23Meowatch&src=typd)!